flowtoolz/flowtoolz.github.io/_posts/2019-08-26-code-structure-is-determined-by-dependencies.md

 The confusion between structure and meaning goes beyond UML.

 Imagine having multiple button classes in a codebase.
-Now the designer decides that Ok buttons ought to be green, so the developer goes and sets the button background color in all button classes that use the title "Ok":
+Now the designer decides that Ok buttons ought to be green, so the developer goes and sets the color in all button classes that use the title "Ok":

 ![](/blog-images/software-development/architecture/buttons-with-false-dependency.jpg)